jml/code.mumak.net/content/2014-07-11-impossible-bugs.md

 there could be any sort of _systematic method_ that could be applied at the cutting edge of technology, as if one could push back the boundaries of ignorance in much the same way as one fills in a tax return.
-Nevertheless, the following principles have served me pretty well, and are perhaps deserve a wider audience.
+Nevertheless, the following principles have served me pretty well, and perhaps deserve a wider audience.

 * You're editing the wrong file